-However once you have done several campaigns and your audience is growing, it is best to begin asking for payment as well as the product.
+However, once you have completed several campaigns and your audience is growing, it is best to begin asking for payment as well as the product.

 In order to create these partnerships, you can either pitch, which means you contact and connect with brands and let them know you want to collaborate, or the brands reach out to you and you negotiate the terms.

 Don’t be afraid to pitch even if you are just starting your blog because what you are trying to gain is experience.
 Remember, the no’s will lessen, but the experience will help you grow.

 Website Ads.
 Another way to create passive income with your blog is through website ads.